treyhunner/treyhunner.github.com/source/_posts/2015-03-09-deploying-an-ember-cli-application-via-ssh.markdown

 ## Ember-Deploy-SSH-Index

-I went looking for an ember-cli-deploy adapter that would allow my to upload my files to a directory on my web server.
+I went looking for an Ember-CLI-Deploy adapter that would allow my to upload my files to a directory on my web server.
 I didn't find any such adapters.
 Inspired by Kerry Gallagher's blog posts about [the making of ember-deploy-s3-index][] and [making ember-deploy adapters][], I decided to try to make an adapter that suited my needs: [ember-deploy-ssh-index][].

 After looking for Node.js-based SSH/SCP/Rsync libraries, I decided to use the pure JS [ssh2][] library to manage the SSH connections.
-I looked at the in-progress [ember-cli-deploy][] documentation, and the [ember-deploy-s3-index][] code to determine how my adapter should work.
+I looked at the in-progress [Ember-CLI-Deploy][] documentation, and the [ember-deploy-s3-index][] code to determine how my adapter should work.

-Following the [ember-cli-deploy][] API, my library includes:
+Following the [Ember-CLI-Deploy][] API, my library includes:

-- an `upload` function that uploads the current index page to a file named based on the [ember-cli-deploy][] tag (the git hash)
+- an `upload` function that uploads the current index page to a file named based on the [Ember-CLI-Deploy][] tag (the git hash)
 - a `list` function that lists the files in the remote directory on the server
 - an `activate` function that links the `index.html` file to a given revision file